 We love rock climbing shoes, and we bet you do, too.
 The good news for climbers is that there are more styles and quality designs to choose from than ever before.
 Whether you’re looking for an aggressively downturned shoe for hooking your way up boulder problems, a precise edging model for long limestone sport routes, or a comfortable design for all-day granite ascents, we’ve got you covered.
-We've been testing these sticky kicks for over eight years to develop our round-up of 18 models below.
-From sharp limestone spires in Mexico to lofty cliffs in Nepal, our testing process brought us around the world in pursuit of the best shoes available.
-Below we break down the best rock climbing shoes of 2024.
-For more information, see our comparison table and buying advice below.
+We've been testing these sticky kicks for over eight years—on terrain ranging from sharp limestone spires in Mexico to lofty cliffs in Nepal—to hone in on our selection.
+Below we break down the 19 best rock climbing shoes of 2024.
+For more information, see our comparison table and buying advice below the picks, along with details about our testing process.
 And if you’re just getting into the sport, check out our list of the best rock climbing shoes for beginners.

-Editor's note: We updated this guide on June 27, 2024, to include information about our testing practices and expand some of the sections in our buying advice.
-We also combed through the guide to ensure prices, colorways, and products were current at the time of publishing.
+Editor's note: We updated this guide on December 17, 2024, to add the La Sportiva Mandala to our list and include several photos from recent testing trips.
+We also swept the guide to ensure all other information was current at the time of publishing.

 Our Team's Climbing Shoe Picks